KDE/digikam-doc/menu_descriptions/menu_lighttable.rst

 :menuselection:`File --> Remove item from Light Table` :kbd:`Ctrl+K`

-    Remove the current selected item in Thumb-bar from the Light Table.
+    Remove the current selected item in thumbbar from the Light Table.

 :menuselection:`File --> Remove all items from Light Table` :kbd:`Ctrl+Shift+K`

-    Remove all thumb-bar items from the Light Table.
+    Remove all thumbbar items from the Light Table.

 :menuselection:`File --> Move to trash` :kbd:`Del`

-    Move to trash the current image from the current Album.
+    Move the current image from the current Album into the trash.

     .. note::